clouedoc/puppeteer-extra-plugin-timezone/README.md

 ## Testing

 1. You need to add a proxy server IP in `src/constants.ts`
-2. You can run the tests using `DEBUG=puppeteer-extra-plugin:timezone yarn test` or `DEBUG=puppeteer-extra-plugin:timezone npm test`.
+2. You can run the tests using either `yarn test` or `npm test`.

-**This package is still left for reference, but it won't work!**
+## Debugging

+You can see the package's logs by setting the `DEBUG=puppeteer-extra-plugin:timezone` env variable.

+Example: `DEBUG=puppeteer-extra-plugin:timezone npm test`

 ## Contributing